-BTC health celebrates and values a diversified workforce.
-Our dynamic team of employees and contractors represent different skills, backgrounds, and genders.
-The BTC health group (including investee companies) recruits the best talent for each position and is proud to have a workforce that currently comprises 43% women.
-We believe that as a high-growth company a source of competitive advantage is in our ability to critically evaluate different ideas, whilst fostering an agile and engaging work environment that lives our shared company values.
+BTC health celebrates and values a diverse workforce.
+Our dynamic team of employees and contractors represent different skills, backgrounds, religions, and genders.
+The BTC health group (including investee companies) recruits the best talent for each position and is proud to have a workforce and a Board comprising of 58% women at 30 June 2023.

-Growth Strategy
+Strategy